Sanjana27y/Security-Analysis/README.md

    cd secure_analysis
    ```
    ```
    python manage.py runserver
    ```
 3. After getting message like Starting development server at http://127.0.0.1:8000/ go to the link to launch the website
 4. Enter the url to be analysed and hit Submit.
-The next page will show the results of that particular url
+The next page will show the results of that particular url.